4GeeksAcademy/python-pandas-tutorial/.learn/exercises/03-datasets/README.md

 Possible datasets based on your objective prediction:

 - If we sell shoes, how many shoes do I need in my warehouse for the next month?
-A good Dataset would be sales from the past 2 years.
+A good Dataset would be the sales from the past 2 years.

 - If we are building a program to diagnose pneumonia, a good Dataset would be 100 x-rays with pneumonia and 100 x-rays without pneumonia.